jgammerman/jamesgammerman/content/home/experience.md

       + Modelling / Analysis
       + Deployment

+  * Participated in several value-adding projects.

   * Training colleagues in R language & statistical programming

       + Instructor for several 3-day workshops across the UK

-  * Managing knowledge-transfer collaboration between Centrica and Royal Holloway university
+  * Managing collaboration between Centrica and Royal Holloway university, which has led to publication of research

   """